-Besides these programmes, students of MSc Biomedical Engineering, MSc Mechanical Engineering, and Industrial Design Engineering also regularly do their final project in our lab.
+Besides these programmes, students of MSc Biomedical Engineering, and Industrial Design Engineering also regularly do their final project in our lab.
 For information on final projects at RaM, have a look here: Final projects at RAM.

 The language for the MSc programmes is English.

 These specialisations are ending.
 New students should consider MSc Robotics and its specialisations.

 The Robotics and Mechatronics group provides the following tracks/specialisations: